Juan María Alcedo

-Juan María Alcedo Serrano (born 5 February 2001) is a Spanish footballer who plays as a left back for Albacete Balompié.
+Juan María Alcedo Serrano (born 5 February 2001) is a Spanish footballer who plays as a left back for Córdoba CF.

 Club career

 Born in Rota, Andalusia, Alcedo joined Sevilla FC's youth setup in 2016, after representing Atlético Sanluqueño CF and CD Rota.
 He made his senior debut with the reserves on 1 November 2020, coming on as a late substitute in a 1–1 Segunda División B away draw against Real Murcia.

 On 7 July 2022, Alcedo signed a three-year contract with Albacete Balompié, newly-promoted to Segunda División.
 He made his professional debut on 20 August, replacing Maikel Mesa in a 0–0 home draw against Burgos CF.

+Alcedo scored his first professional goal on 26 November 2022, netting the winner in a 2–1 home win over Racing de Santander.
+On 10 July of the following year, he was loaned to fellow second division side CD Mirandés for the season.

+Back to Albacete in July 2024, Alcedo was unable to establish himself as a regular starter, and signed a one-year deal with fellow second division side Córdoba CF on 8 June 2025.